jameskiper/Crime-and-Politics/README.md

     ```bash
     git clone https://github.com/jameskiper/States-and-Violent-Crime-Rates-.git
     cd  States-and-Violent-Ctime-Rates-
     ```

 2. Set up a virtual environment:

+    For Windows use
     ```bash
     python -m venv venv
-    .\venv\Scripts\activate   # On Windows
+    .\venv\Scripts\activate
-    # OR
+    OR
+    For macOS/Linux use
-    source venv/bin/activate  # On macOS/Linux
+    source venv/bin/activate

     When you are done working in the virtual evironment
     Run deactivate

 3. Install dependencies:

     ```bash